LinxinHua9999/concrete-defect-reconstruction-with-spacetime-analysis/README.md

 # 3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis
-This is an introduction for “3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis” (https://www.sciencedirect.com/science/article/pii/S0926580522003429).
+This is an introduction for “[3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis](https://www.sciencedirect.com/science/article/abs/pii/S0926580522003429)”.
 It aims to extract 3D information of concrete defects from small-to-medium-scale specimens using ***optical approaches (optical laser triangulation)***.
 The described method in this paper helps eliminating the reconstruction error due to reflectivity (aggregates) and occlusion (edges).

 I will briefly introduce what you can achieve, what you need, and spacetime analysis in this README file.
 At the end of this introduction, you will find all the steps to walk through an example project.
 The provided code were written in MATLAB.
 You can find the detailed explanation in the corresponding folders.